UNIVERSAL-IT-SYSTEMS/ansilove-firefox-extension/README.md

 You should now have a contextual menu, listed as "Filter Links With AnsiLove" when right-clicking a page.

-When sucessfully run, any web page with links to .ans, .asc, .ads, .bin, .idf, .pcb, .tnd, .xb,  will now open with a image preview when shift-clicked, instead of redirecting to a page or downloading the file from the server.
+**Any** link will now open with a image preview when shift-clicked, instead of redirecting to a page or downloading the file from the server.

 Known issues:
 - urls pointing to pages are mistaken for images.